cborder42/SiriSLeeWeather/ProjectPlan.md

 After this process of decoding and simplifying the json, a string variable is created to capture that simplified stream of characters

 Once the String variable is created, the temperature value in Kelvin can be turned into a double value using the substring method

-This double value is turned into an int value, and returned.
+This double value is turned into an int value.
+Other values like humidity, condition can be pulled with the same way.

+A single string with all of the details will be returned